theochem/horton/doc/tut_part.rst

 * ``hi``: Iterative Hirshfeld partitioning. [bultinck2007]_
 * ``he``: Extended Hirshfeld partitioning. [verstraelen2013]_

-The last argument is only needed for the Hirshfeld variants.
+The ``atoms.h5`` argument is only needed for the Hirshfeld variants.
 This script computes atomic weight functions and then derives all AIM observables that are implemented for that scheme.
 These results are stored in a HDF5 file with the same name as the ``wfn`` file but with a ``.h5`` extension appended.
 In this